-Avoided paper production and printing are the main reasons why reading digitally is more environmentally friendly.
+Avoided paper production and printing are the main reasons why reading digitally is better for the climate.

 There are several energy consuming processes behind printing which can be avoided by digitalising magazines.
 Paper production is one of these processes, including forestry, pulp- and paper production and transportation of wood and paper.
 Other processes are printing and distribution of the final product to subscribers and newsstands.